nveskovic/fantasy-aba-liga-test-automation/README.md

 # Prerequisites:

-Apache ant and Apache Ivy
+Tools: Apache ant and Apache Ivy

+Browsers: Chrome and/or Firefox

 # How to run: